Espantito: Legal rights to the Espanto name

-While several wrestlers have used the "Espanto" name over the years, El Hijo del Espanto I claims to currently have full rights to the use of the name "Espanto" in lucha libre, though his claim to the name does not seem all-inclusive as CMLL has Espanto Jr. on their roster.
+While several wrestlers have used the "Espanto" name over the years, El Hijo del Espanto I claims to have full rights to the use of the name "Espanto" in lucha libre, though his claim to the name did not seem all-inclusive as Espanto Jr. was featured on CMLL's roster.
 It is unclear if Espantito legally owned the name, or if that was what prevented the "Espantito II" name from being used more than once or twice.